Updating and Managing the Datasets Used by EJAM

 IMPORTANT: The name of the data repository (as

-updated in the EJAM package DESCRIPTION file, so that the package will
+recorded/updated in the EJAM package DESCRIPTION file, so

-know where to look for the data files if the datasets were moved to a
+that the package knows where to look for the data files if the datasets

 To store the large files needed by the EJAM package, we use the